 The P([acman] vector has the advantage of containing a miniwhite+ marker and an attB site for precise integration into the Drosophila genome.
 The PhiC31 integrase system ensures that a single copy of the BAC integrates into a well-characterized location in the genome.
 The P[acman] vector contains a copy number inducible origin of replication.
-Low copy numbers can be maintained to protect the long term stability of large BAC clones in bacteria; following induction, however, copy number can be increased, allowing us to easily recover large amounts of DNA when prepping BACs for injection.
+Low copy numbers can be maintained to protect the long term stability of large BAC clones in bacteria; following induction, however, copy number can be increased, allowing us to easily recover large amounts of DNA when preparing BACs for injection.

 Strain generation is then performed in the Celniker lab.
 For TFs on the X, 2nd, and 4th chromosomes we inject into line VK00033 (Bloomington stock number 42673), which has an AttP docking site on the third chromosome.
 For TFs on the 3rd chromosome we now inject into a stock from the Norbert Perrimon lab, AttP40, which has the AttP docking site on the second chromosome.
 For small BACs (<50kb) we inject 100-200 embryos, depending on the docking site used, using a concentration of 150 ug/ml.
 For large BACs (>70kb) we inject 300-600 embryos, depending on the docking site, at a concentration of 50ug/ml.
 Transformed lines are discovered by screening progeny for w+ eye color (yellow-orange to red).
-We hope to generate at least two independent insertions for each experiment, in case one line fails PCR.
+We attempt to generate at least two independent insertions for each experiment, in case one line fails PCR.
 Homozygous lines are constructed where possible.
 For lines that are lethal as homozygotes (~10%), a balanced stock is generated.
 The lines are PCR-verified to confirm that they contain the expected TF and that the transgene inserted in the correct attP-landing site.